Top-down machine learning of coarse-grained protein force-fields

 The first dataset comprises the crystal structures of 12 fast-folding proteins, previously studied by Lindorff-Larsen \textit{et al.}\cite{lindorff2011fast} (using all-atom MD) and Majewski \textit{et al} \cite{Maciej2023} (using Machine Learned CG MD).
 These proteins exhibit a variety of secondary structure elements, including $\alpha$-helices and $\beta$-sheets.

 The second dataset, used for training the general model, was created by searching the AlphaFold Database \cite{AlphaFoldDB}.
-This dataset contains 15,020 proteins between 50 and 150 residues, with computationally predicted structures solved using AlphaFold2 \cite{Jumper2021}.
+This dataset contains 14,871 proteins between 50 and 150 residues, with computationally predicted structures solved using AlphaFold2 \cite{Jumper2021}.
 The selected structures in this dataset are high-quality predictions, with a global predicted local-distance difference test (pLDDT) higher than 90, and are clustered at 50\% sequence identity using Usearch \cite{Usearch}.
-We also removed any hits with more than 90\% sequence identity to the fast-folding proteins used for testing.
+We also removed any hits with more than 20\% sequence identity to the fast-folding proteins used for testing.
 This approach ensures a diverse representation of protein structures in the dataset, allowing the NNP to generalize effectively to new and previously unseen protein structures.
 By incorporating AlphaFold2-predicted structures into our dataset, we significantly increase its size compared to using experimentally solved structures alone.
-The datasets are available in the supplementary information.